Top 5 Golf Ball Manufacturing Countries: The 2026 OEM Sourcing Guide

 ✔ True — Higher volume ≠ faster lead time

-Lead time is constrained by coating/printing lanes and peak schedules, not just molding capacity.
+Lead time is constrained by coating and printing lanes, sample approvals, and peak schedules—not just molding capacity.

 ✘ False — Lower MOQ always lowers cost